Introduction

 Evaluation Criteria

 A Transdisciplinary Studies advisory committee will review all applications and select recipients.
 Selected proposals will demonstrate: a breadth of disciplinary methodologies and perspectives; a clear command of the research questions, contexts, and interpretations with generalizable merit and significance; methodological validity and feasibility of the project timeline; and a strong academic performance record.
-The specific criteria of evaluation and a rubric may be viewed and download here: Evaluation Criteria Rubric (.pdf).
+The specific criteria of evaluation and a rubric may be viewed and downloaded here: Evaluation Criteria Rubric (.pdf).

 - A Publishable Abstract* of your dissertation project (100 word maximum).